Tannermanner2008/P2Mod/README.md

 - [ ] FrankenTurret
 Misc Stuff
 - [x] Gel/Paint System (buggy as hell but will be added into a commit soon)
+- [ ] World Portals

 # Things to note
-I wouldn't reccomend using this fork for anything practical and only to help fix up stuff
+I wouldn't reccomend using this fork for anything practical and only to help fix up stuff. if you do want a "stable" working version of this, use Pop's repo